-We may fail to convert our existing Data Centers and/or build new Data Centers under the LEED (Leadership in Energy and Environmental Design) Commercial Interior (CI) program of United States Green Building Council (USGBC).
-LEED certification is an internationally recognized program and is considered one of the highest standards for energy efficient constructions.
-The Data Center uses several green features such as site ecology, water conservation, smart energy meters and equipment, reduction of CO2 emissions, high recycle content, effective waste management and eco-friendly interiors.
-Increased demand for green Data Center may hamper the marketing of our existing Data Centers that are not LEED certified.
+We may fail to convert our existing Data Centers and/or build new Data Centers in line with the Leadership in Energy and Environmental Design ("LEED") Commercial Interior program.
+LEED certification is an internationally recognized program developed by the United States Green Building Council and is considered one of the highest standards for energy efficient constructions.
+Our Data Centers are all situated in India, and we use the Indian equivalent of LEED, India Green Building Certified ("IGBC"), which is administered by the Confederation of Indian Industries.
+The IGBC framework is incorporated in all of our upcoming Data Centers at Noida (green rated), Rabale and Chennai.
+The IGBC requires certain factors such as energy efficiency in operations, maximum use of natural light, motion-sensor based light and taps and low volatile organic compounds.
+Our service providers for the products used in our Data Centers have to submit their products for energy efficiency rating to IGBC.
+Only post-certification are these products implemented in our Data Centers.
+We also have independent green measures in place such as site ecology, water conservation, smart energy meters and equipment, reduction of CO2 emissions, high recycle content, effective waste management and eco-friendly interiors.
+However, increased demand for green Data Centers may hamper the marketing of our existing Data Centers that are not LEED certified.

-Regulations around climate change force us to adopt actionable sustainability strategies into every operational facet from initial design through procurement, construction, and ongoing operations which increases the cost of building and operating a data center, this may have an impact in our revenue.
+Regulations around climate change force us to adopt actionable sustainability strategies into every operational facet from initial design through procurement, construction, and ongoing operations which increases the cost of building and operating a Data Center, and this may have an impact in our revenue.

-Reduction in power supply and non-availability of fuel may affect our Data Centers.
+Reduction in power supply and unavailability of fuel may affect our Data Centers.

-There has been acute power shortage in the past in India and if such shortages were to recur, there could be a reduction in the availability of electricity.
-Where there is non-availability of power supply in Data Centers, we resort to alternate sources of power (fuel) /renewable energy and the running of the Data Centers mainly depend on the availability of fuel/renewable energy, which will increase the cost of operations.
-Additionally, non-availability of power/fuel will disrupt our operations and it would be difficult for our customers to access data during such times.
+India's physical infrastructure, including its electricity grid, is less developed than that of many countries.
+As a result of grid constraints, such as grid congestion and restrictions on transmission capacity of the grid, the transmission and dispatch of electricity be curtailed.
+There have been acute power shortages in the past in India, and if such shortages were to recur, there could be a reduction in the availability of electricity.
+We may have to cease Data Center operations during periods when electricity cannot be delivered-for instance, when the transmission grid malfunctions.
+If there is no power supply available to our Data Centers, we resort to alternate sources of power, and the running of the Data Centers will then depend on the availability of fuel/renewable energy, which will increase the cost of our operations.
+Additionally, unavailability of power/fuel would disrupt our operations and would make it difficult for our customers to access data during such times.